 ManageEngine OpUtils is our top pick for a network troubleshooting tool because it keeps a constant check on network addressing issues and also offers on-demand system sweeps.
 You can get to use the full Professional Edition for free for 30 days.
 If you decide not to buy at the end of the trial period, your package switches over to the Free Edition.
 With the free version of OpUtils, you can run a range of tests on network addresses and device availability and you also get a number of free system tools, such as a MAC address resolver and an SNMP MIB viewer.

-Operating system: Windows Server, Linux, and AWS
+OS: Windows Server, Linux, and AWS

 2. Datadog Network Performance Monitor – FREE TRIAL

 Datadog Network Performance Monitor is a traffic analyzer that gives live reports on network activity and also supports the analysis of historical traffic data.
-This is a cloud-based service, so all of the processing capacity needed to run the software is provided by Datadog in with the price of the system.
+This is a cloud-based service, so all of the processing capacity needed to run the software is provided by Datadog with the price of the system.
 The system requires an agent program to be installed on the monitored network.

 In network monitoring conventions, the title “Network Performance Monitor” is usually assigned to a service that polls network devices for status reports.
 Datadog is a little different because that function is fulfilled by the Datadog Network Device Monitor.
 The Network Performance Monitor focuses on network traffic.
 However, the two Datadog network monitoring services complement each other.
 It is possible to use the Network Performance Monitor as a standalone tool or in conjunction with the Network Device Monitor.